Noisyfox/COMP5426_RedBlue/README.md

 more than *c%* one color (blue or red).
 - After the parallel computation, you main program must conduct a self-checking, i.e., first perform a sequential computation using the same data set and then compare the two results.

+# Compile on Windows
+1. Download & install MS-MPI from [here](http://go.microsoft.com/FWLink/p/?LinkID=389556).
+(Install *MSMpiSetup.exe* only as we use Nuget to install the MSMPISDK)
+2. Open *RedBlue.sln* in Visual Studio 2017 and compile.
+3. To compile with Visual Studio 2015 you may need to change the platform toolset.